 Single-day tickets are the most expensive tickets per visit and are rarely discounted.
 The best bet is to buy these directly through Disneyland.

-Multi-day tickets offer a per day savings.
+Multi-day tickets offer a per-day savings.
 For example, a 7-day ticket is less expensive per day than a 2-day ticket.
 And, the other good news is that you can find a Disneyland tickets discount through authorized sellers that are straight-to-the-gate tickets.
 We partner with San Diego-based aRes Travel to provide these ticket savings to readers.

 3. Skip the Park Hopper

-Park Hopper tickets allow you to visit both Disneyland and Disney California Adventure on the same day.
+Park Hopper tickets allow you to visit Disneyland and Disney California Adventure on the same day.
 Their entrances are mere steps from each other, making it possible to bounce between both parks.

 Park Hoppers make sense when you are short on time.
-If you only have one day to spend in the parks then, by all means, buy a Park Hopper to see both of them.
+If you only have one day to spend in the parks, then, by all means, buy a Park Hopper to see both of them.
 Frequent visitors who want to fit in all of their favorites tend to purchase Park Hoppers or annual passes.

 4. Go When Kids Are Free or Can Use Child Tickets